High School School Admissions Tests

 The ISEE (Independent School Entrance Exam) is used in the admissions process for private schools nationwide.
 The Middle Level is for students in grades 6 and 7 who are candidates for admission to grades 7 and 8.

 The SSAT is the required admission test at many of the best independent schools in the world.
-It's designed for students in grades 3 through PG and is administered on three levels (Elementary, Middle, and Upper).
+It's designed for students in grades 3 through PG and is administered on three different levels (Elementary, Middle, and Upper).

 High School Academic Tests

 The New York State (NYS) Regents Exams are a set of required tests administered to students in the state of New York, which allow them to receive a high school diploma after passing.

 Subject Tutoring (NYC)

 It’s important for high schoolers to maintain their best possible GPA through the 1st semester of their senior year.
 For subjects like math where the skills build off of each other year to year, start tutoring as early as possible.

 All high school level students are eligible to take Advanced Placement (AP) exams.
 Accommodations can be made for students with disabilities, home-schooled students, and students whose schools do not offer AP courses.